Dahaka1/eztask/README.md

 - Unicorn (debug mode) / gunicorn server.

 # TODO
-- Some simple, minimalistic, light visual interpretation (e.g. Telegram Bot or mobile app).
+- Some simple, minimalistic, light visual interpretation (e.g. Telegram Bot or mobile app);
+- It may be necessary to change the database polling system to Celery tasks.

 # ABOUT
 The project realized some simple ideas.
 For starting work with it, user should, first of all, register and login (by getting and sending JWT-token).